Diana Andringa: Personal life

-Andringa was born on 21st August, 1947 in Dundo village of Chitato, Lunda-Norte, Angola.
+Andringa was born on 21 August 1947 in Dundo village of Chitato, Lunda-Norte, Angola.
 Her father was a Diamang employee, who later witnessed racism and racial segregation from the company.
 Therefore, she moved to Portugal in 1958 with the family and attended secondary school in Portugal.
 In 2013, she completed her PhD degree in Sociology of Communication at ISCTE – University Institute of Lisbon.

 Career

 In 1964, she enrolled at the Faculty of Medicine of the University of Lisbon.
 But she later moved to journalism with university bulletins, in 1965.
 In 1967, she became a contributor to the "Diário Popular" and the "Diário de Lisboa" bulletins.
 In 1968, she attended the first course in Journalism implemented by the Portuguese Union of Journalists.
 After that, she was able to join the editorial staff of the magazine "Vida Mundial".
-After resigned from the post, Andringa became a marketing copywriter.
+After resigning from the post, Andringa became a marketing copywriter.
 However, she was arrested by PIDE, in January 1970 and sentenced to 20 months prison term due to her publicly supporting the independence of Angola.

 After released from the prison, she restarted her journalist career by rejoined the "Diário de Lisboa" in 1971.
 In 1972, he moved to Paris and completed a course in Sociology at the Paris 8 University Vincennes-Saint-Denis.
 After the graduation, she returned Portugal in 1973.
 Then she rejoined magazine "Vida Mundial" and worked from 1976 to 1977.
 In 1978, he moved to television journalism and worked on many TV news and programs, such as Zoom, Triangular, Information 2, Major Reporting and Special Projects.
 She continued to work as a journalist at RTP until 2001, where she produced the popular program Artigo 37 aired on RTP2.
 In the meantime, she worked as a columnist at "Diário de Notícias", "RDP" and "Público".
 Then she became a short-term deputy director of "Diário de Lisboa" from 1989 to 1990.